Roenan12/budget-buddy-app/README.md

 - **Search & Filtering**: Easy-to-use search filtering for both budgets and expenses
 - **Pagination**: Efficient handling of large datasets with customizable page sizes
 - **Dark/Light Theme**: Support for system and user-preferred color themes
+- **Multi-currency Support**: configure and choose your preferred currency in settings

 ## 🛠️ Technologies Used